 Words by Katie Hagan.

-Trained at Drama Centre London and decorated with a number of film festival features – including every indie filmmaker’s wet dream, Sundance Film Festival – Lanre Malaolu has always had an eye for transforming a feeling or idea into something corporeal.
+Trained at Drama Centre London and decorated with a number of film festival features – including every indie filmmaker’s reverie, Sundance Film Festival – Lanre Malaolu has always had an eye for transforming a feeling or idea into something corporeal.
 The majority of his past creative successes have seen him as the director and choreographer; whether it is touring alongside hip-hop powerhouse Breakin’ Convention or working on commissions from the prestigious British Film Institute.
 “Film’s power to tell hidden stories is so powerful.
 It’s crazy how someone from the furthest corner of the world can watch your work at the click of a button and be totally impacted by it!”

-Lanre is a storyteller at heart and is fascinated with what makes people be ‘people’ and act in the way they do.
+Lanre is a storyteller at heart and is fascinated by what makes people be ‘people’ and act in the way they do.
 His live-theatre piece Elephant in the Room embarked on a successful three-week stint at the Camden People’s Theatre early last year, and transferred to the Roundhouse late last year.
-Its subject matter, black men’s mental health, was planted right in the spotlight and was praised by critics for raising awareness on a long neglected and misinterpreted issue at the centre of our society.
+Its subject matter, black men’s mental health, was planted right in the spotlight and was praised by critics for raising awareness on a long-neglected and misinterpreted issue at the centre of our society.